papiit101321/webservices/README.md

-# Webservice de la App Ecotrace
+# Webservice of App Ecotrace
-Código fuente de la App Ecotrace
+Source code of Ecotrace App
-PROYECTO PAPIIT TA101321
+PAPIIT TA101321 PROJECT

+# Acknowledgements
+This work was supported by the Universidad Nacional Autónoma de México grant DGAPA-PAPIIT TA101321